Penn State Hershey Leadership Academy

-Interdisciplinary Leadership Development for Academic Medical Center Professionals
+Interdisciplinary Leadership Development for Academic Health Center and Regional Health Systems Professionals

-Through an interdisciplinary effort with the Penn State Smeal College of Business and Penn State Executive Program, Penn State College of Medicine and Penn State Milton S. Hershey Medical Center is developing a leadership academy.
-This will provide attendees (physicians, scientists, nurses, and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers (AHC) and health care organizations.
+Developed in partnership with the Penn State Smeal College of Business and Penn State Executive Programs, the Penn State Hershey Leadership Academy provides attendees (physicians, scientists, nurses and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.

-The program is intended for faculty and staff who have interest in leadership positions in the institution, have previous leadership experiences, and have the support of their supervisors or chairs.
-Priority will be given to faculty and staff at mid-career, or higher level staff with administrative or leadership responsibilities.
+The program is intended for faculty, physician leaders and staff who have interest in leadership positions within their institutions, have previous leadership experience and have the support of their supervisor or chair.
+Priority will be given to applicants at mid-career, or higher level with administrative or leadership responsibilities.